-From the Global South, Hints That U.S. May Be Spared Flu On Top Of COVID-19
+From Southern Hemisphere, Hints That U.S. May Be Spared Flu On Top Of COVID-19

 This year's flu season in the Southern Hemisphere was weirdly mild.